Set-Valued Control Functions: Applications of the Identification Results

-If students' reported preferences $P$ are equal to their true preferences $Q$, then the local preference $P_{j}=Q_{j}$ serves as a control variable, conditional on which one can apply a regression discontinuity design (RDD).
-Specifically, conditional on the local preference and under the continuity of the distribution of $Y(l)$ ($l\in \{j,k\}$) with respect to $S_j$, one can identify the effect of assigning school $j$ relative to school $k$ at the cutoff \citep{kirkeboen2016field, Abdulkadiroglu:2019aa}:
+Based on students' reported preferences, a centralized assignment mechanism (e.g., a deferred acceptance algorithm) can be employed to match students to schools.
+If students' reported preferences $P$ are equal to their true preferences $Q$, then the \emph{local} preference $P_{4}=Q_{4}$ serves as a control variable, and conditioning on it suffices to apply a regression discontinuity design (RDD).
+Let $Y(l)$ be the counterfactual GPA after being assigned to school $l\in \{2,4\}$.
+Conditional on the local preference and under the continuity of the distribution of $Y(l)$ ($l\in \{2,4\}$) with respect to the placement score for school 4, $S_4$, one can identify the effect on GPA of assigning the magnet school (school $4$) relative to the exam school (school $2$) at the cutoff \citep{kirkeboen2016field, Abdulkadiroglu:2019aa}:

 In reality, school assignment mechanisms face various constraints (e.g., capacity constraints, application costs), in which case, students have incentives to strategically misreport their preferences \citep{Agarwal:2018aa,Fack:2019aa}.
 This case is the main focus of \cite{bertanha2024causal}.
-Suppose students submit a weak partial order $P$ of their true preferences $Q$, that is, $P$ is any selection of up to $K$ schools in $Q$ that are ranked according to $Q$ and preferred to the outside option $0$.
-Also, suppose students are matched to their best feasible options according to $P$.
-Under these assumption, following Proposition 2 in \cite{bertanha2024causal}, we can construct the set-valued control function as follows.
-Fix a school $j$ with cutoff $c_{j}$.
-Consider a student with scores $S\equiv\left(S_{j},S_{-j}\right)$ and reported preferences $P$, which are the observables.
-Suppose $(a,b)=P_{j}$ is the student's reported local preference.
-Then, the true local preference $Q_{j}$ of this student belongs to the set-valued control function $\boldsymbol{Q}_{j}$ defined as
+Suppose students submit a partial order $P$ of their true preferences $Q$, subject to a cap of three on the number of schools they can apply to.
+Then, we do not observe the full preference ordering $Q$, but only a partial order $P$ of $Q$ with $|P|\leq 3$.
+This introduces ambiguity in using true (local) preferences as controls, which nonetheless can be accommodated by a set-valued control function.